StackVista/stackstate-docs/setup/agent/centos.md

 The StackState Agent can be installed on CentOS.
 When installed and running, StackState Agent will synchronize the following data with StackState from the host it is running on:

-- Hosts, processes and containers
+- Hosts, processes and containers.
-- Network connections between processes and containers including network traffic telemetry
 - Telemetry for hosts, processes and containers
+- For OS versions with a Network Tracer: Network connections between processes and containers including network traffic telemetry.

 The Agent can also be configured to run checks that [integrate StackState with external systems](/stackpacks/integrations/).